dortania/OpenCore-Multiboot/exist/data.md

 - You now have **empty space before the first partition**, this space will be used to create an EFI partition

-  - Due to MPW managers being assholes, creating a EFI partition is now a paid feature
+  - Due to MPW managers being assholes, creating an EFI partition is now a paid feature
-  - If you have like an old version (9 or older) you can do that for free
+  - If you have an old version (9 or older) you can do that for free

 - Once the operations are done: